 Work with an Experienced Miami Drug Charge Defense Attorney

-If you are facing a heroin possession charge, you need to be proactive and start working on your defense with an experienced criminal defense attorney as soon as possible.
+If you are facing a heroin possession charge, you need to be proactive and start working on your defense with an experienced criminal defense lawyer as soon as possible.
 Contact Ratzan & Faccidomo, LLC in Miami today to set up your initial consultation with us.